spatialstatisticsupna/LXG/README.md

 # LXG
-This repository provides the R code to reproduce the computational analysis of the paper: "Extreme gradient boosting algorithm and logistic regression for identication of burned areas" (Militino et al., 2023).
+This repository provides the R code to reproduce the computational analysis of the paper: "Logistic regression versus machine learning for detecting burned areas in satellite images" (Militino et al., 2023).

 ## Table of contents